grannygoestoheaven/teller/README.md

 pinned: false
 ---

-# Teaicher
+# Teller

-🧠 **Teaicher** is an AI-powered storytelling assistant that syncs voice and music to create immersive, timed narratives.
+🧠 **Teller** is an AI-powered storytelling assistant that syncs voice and music to create immersive, timed narratives.

 ## Features